Historically, many DDL operations

 contents of the table.
 Previously, modifying the table while an

-index was being created or dropped typically resulted in a
+index is being created or dropped typically resulted in a

 deadlock that cancelled the